 After patients who responded had remained in complete remission for at least 18 months, imatinib was tapered and discontinued in eight of the 16 FP patients and in one of the 13 with MHES.
 Six of the eight FP patients and the patient with MHES remained in remission off therapy for a median of 29 months (range 14-36 months).

-Interferon alpha is a second-line drug of choice for patients whose condition does not respond to glucocorticoids.[33, 34, 35] Hydroxyurea has also demonstrated efficacy for steroid-refractory cases.[31]
+Interferon alpha is a second-line drug of choice for patients whose condition does not respond to glucocorticoids.[40, 41, 42] Hydroxyurea has also demonstrated efficacy for steroid-refractory cases.[38]

-Alemtuzumab (CamPath), an anti-CD52 monoclonal antibody, has been shown to control symptoms as well as eosinophilia in patients with refractory hypereosinophilic syndrome.[36, 37] Strati et al reported complete hematologic response (CHR) for a median duration of 66 weeks in 10 of 12 patients and for a median duration of 123 weeks in five of six patients retreated after relapse; time to progression was significantly longer in patients who received alemtuzumab maintenance therapy than in those who were only observed.[38]
+Alemtuzumab, an anti-CD52 monoclonal antibody, has been shown to control symptoms as well as eosinophilia in patients with refractory hypereosinophilic syndrome.[43, 44] Strati et al reported complete hematologic response (CHR) for a median duration of 66 weeks in 10 of 12 patients and for a median duration of 123 weeks in five of six patients retreated after relapse; time to progression was significantly longer in patients who received alemtuzumab maintenance therapy than in those who were only observed.[45]

-The goals of pharmacotherapy are to reduce morbidity and to prevent complications in patients with hypereosinophilic syndrome.
+The goals of pharmacotherapy in patients with hypereosinophilic syndrome (HES) are to reduce morbidity and to prevent complications.
 Glucocorticoids are the first-line therapy in patients without the FIP1L1/PDGFRA mutation, while imatinib is the first-line choice in patients with the FIP1L1/PDGFRA mutation.
+Mepolizumab is approved for use in adults and children aged 12 years and older with HES for 6 months or longer without an identifiable nonhematologic secondary cause.
 A variety of second-line agents may be used for refractory cases.

 Clinical Context: Initial DOC.
 Once eosinophils are suppressed, the dose may be slowly tapered.
 Patients whose condition responds to steroids tend to have a better prognosis.